Trauma Informed, Ethically Mindful Strategic Guidance

 I offer a hybrid of services in my sessions because I realized that some people may need more support than others.
 As humans, we have different bodies, brains, and needs.
 Some of us have different styles of learning that work for best.
 The acknowledgement that the people that we work with may have challenges and differences is important in the process of fully supporting them from a starting point to actualization -- giving them optimal opportunity to apply what they have learned and reap the benefits of the work that they have done in in our sessions.

-Coaching is designed to naturally encourage individuals through guidance, to find their own answers, discover their own truths, and develop their own strategies for finding clarity, solving their own problems, and finding their own solutions to an outcome that they have defined and want to receive support around.
+Coaching is designed to naturally encourage individuals through guidance, to find their own answers, discover their own truths, and develop their own strategies for finding clarity, solving their own problems, and finding their own solutions to an outcome that they have defined, or have in mind, and want to receive support around.
 It encourages self-discovery and personal growth in the area(s) that they want to work on.
 Think of the process of learning how to ride a bike.
-I will support you until you are confident in implement things on your own, but you are ultimately guided by what you innately know.
+I will support you until you are confident in implement things on your own, but you are ultimately guided by your own skills (e.g. like the body mechanics needed to pedal the bike and maintain your balance) and what you innately know.
 (Adapted from Forbes Coaches Council)

-Consulting is designed to tell clients how to do certain things.
-It focuses on a specific area of business or coaching and provides streamlined direction through a teaching a process and offering guidance on how to implement methods, strategies, and teachings that often already exist, and have been tried and tested.
+Consulting is designed to give clients specific direction and guidance on what to do and how to do certain things.
+It focuses on a specific area -- e.g. business or coaching support.
+It differs from coaching because it enables us to provide streamlined direction through either teaching a process and/or offering guidance on how to implement methods, and strategies.
+Some of which may already exist and have been tried and tested.
 As a consultant, I offer very specific advice and provide solutions to clients based on my training, knowledge, and experience in my areas of specialization.
-In this aspect, you are being taught and guided by what I know.
+In this aspect, you are being taught and/or guided by what I know and blend it into your work where aligned, in a way that feels good to you and meets your needs.
 (Adapted from Forbes Coaches Council)

 In the true spirit of my decision to offer a hybrid of these services, even though there are times that you may be guided by what I know, I also encourage you to make decisions for yourself and most importantly, to ultimately be guided by what you know and want for yourself.
 It's okay to question things, and you can ask me as many questions as you need to along the way.
 In honesty, I may not always have an answer, but I will get back to you.